 What could I have done differently to help?

 There is no single established cause of suicide.
 It is often a variety of factors.
-Feelings of hopelessness or despair caused by health or stress issues is most common[vi].
-Conditions like clinical depression, anxiety, or substance problems increase the risk[vii].
+Feelings of hopelessness or despair caused by health or stress issues are most common.
+Conditions like clinical depression, anxiety, or substance problems increase the risk.
 Depression often goes untreated in those who have it, exacerbating an already problematic situation.